-Always keen to increase sales, Mackintosh invented his own unique chewy toffee which blended the qualities of Yorkshire butterscotch and American caramel.
+Business was to prove slow, so Violet Mackintosh invented a new product: a unique chewy toffee which blended the qualities of Yorkshire butterscotch and American caramel.
 Previously English toffee had referred to a hard boiled sweet.

-Aided by heavy advertising, the product was a great success, and Mackintosh began to distribute his product across Britain.
+The product was to prove a great success, and soon the product began to be distributed across Britain.

-Export sales proved promising, and in 1906 Mackintosh opened a factory in Germany, outside of Dusseldorf.
+Export sales proved promising, and Mackintosh established a factory in Germany, outside of Dusseldorf, from 1906.

-In 1908 a factory was opened at Brockville, Ontario in Canada.
+A factory was opened at Brockville, Ontario in Canada in 1908.
 It had a manufacturing capacity of seven tons of toffee a day.

 Mackintosh could produce seven million pieces of toffee every day by 1921.
 The company employed 2,000 people in factories in Britain and overseas by 1932.

 Acquisition of A J Caley and new product launches